Alexander Hay (died 1594)

 Alexander Hay of Easter Kennet (died 1594) was a Scottish lawyer and politician.
+Hay's name is associated with a manuscript now held by the British Library.

 Career

 Hay was clerk to the Privy Council of Scotland from March 1564, Director of Chancery and Keeper of the Quarter Seal in 1567, and Clerk of Register in October 1579 after the death of James MacGill.
 His lands were at Kennet in Clackmannanshire.

+Following the murder of Lord Darnley, and the marriage of Mary, Queen of Scots, to the Earl of Bothwell, and the battle of Carberry Hill, Hay composed a band on 16 June 1567 narrating Bothwell's crimes and urging his capture.

 Hay attended the conferences in York in 1568 discussing the issues around the deposed Mary, Queen of Scots.
 A list of evidence and charges against Mary supplied to Queen Elizabeth's delegation is known as Hay's articles, or the "Book of Articles".
+Hay also made a notarial copy of the deposition or confession of Nicolas Hubert alias French Paris concerning the murder of Lord Darnley.

 In November 1570 he wrote to Earl of Mar at Stirling Castle describing his recent conversation with the English ambassador Thomas Randolph.
 He heard that Margaret Fleming, Countess of Atholl had sent a jewel to Mary, Queen of Scots, but it had been intercepted and given to Queen Elizabeth.
 The jewel was no bigger than the palm of a man's hand and made "in form of a heirse of harthorne", well-decked with gold and enamelled.
 It depicted an enthroned queen with a rampant lion worrying a leopard, with the inscription, "Fall what may fall, the lion shall be lord of all".
 The discovery was to be kept secret.
 Richard Bannatyne, a secretary of John Knox, also described the jewel, thought to allude to the English succession, in his memoir.

 Hay wrote, probably to John Knox, from Leith in December 1571 listing documents he had secured for the King's cause.
 He also mentioned the publication of works by George Buchanan critical of Mary.
 He had secured further papers, including the processes of divorce between the Earl of Bothwell and Jean Gordon, the banns for Mary's marriage to Bothwell and her declaration that she married of her own free will, and had many other documents to place at Knox's disposal.

 In 1577 Hay wrote a description of the Scottish nobility, briefly detailing their ages and landholdings.
 This survey was probably for the benefit of an English diplomat.
 The ambassador Robert Bowes and his servant George Nicholson kept armorials and genealogical manuscripts in their Edinburgh lodging.
 In 1606 Hay's manuscript was owned by John Withie (d.
 1677), a London heraldry painter.

+Hay was made Lord Clerk Register in October 1579 after the death James MacGill.
 In November 1580 Edinburgh town council decided to make him a gift of two silver cups with his name engraved on them.